Technology expertise

 Direct answers, no marketing prose.

 Yes — a typical product engagement uses one frontend, one backend, one mobile stack, and shared design tooling.
-We staff cross-functional pods of 3–6 specialists.
+We staff cross-functional product pods around the work.

 Have a stack in mind, or need help picking one?